x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ANS:
 Prior to deployment in the Army, many units go through what is called a Rapid Fielding Initiative (RFI), which in essence gives all the Soldiers in the deploying unit new/updated equipment to ensure they are prepared/mission ready.
 RFI is conducted due to both training exercises prior to deployment that break/ruin Soldiers gear, and also the possibility that a unit does not have the newest model of equipment.
-Units from the Army usually deploy in Brigade size elements (approx.
-4400 Soldiers dispersed throughout five Battalions).
+Units from the Army usually deploy in Brigade size elements (approx. 4400 Soldiers dispersed throughout five Battalions).
 In my future jobs at the Brigade/Division level, this will likely be an operation I will oversee in some capacity, and therefore a simulation could be a great predictor and aid in the planning process.

 For the purpose of this simulation, I will simulate the RFI of a Battalion in order to get a good estimation of the time it will take the entire Brigade to receive this critical equipment; due to the fact that in my experience Battalions are usually understaffed, I will assume the number of Soldiers in each Battalion is 700, and that RFI personnel will be able to service 120 Soldiers per hour.
 I will also have 6 stations that Soliders must process to receive gear (Body Armor, Helmet, Uniforms, Boots, Load Bearing Equipment, Miscellaneous (equipment dependent on mission)).
-I used 20 minute delays at all stations with the exception of Body Army, which in my experience usually takes roughly 40 minutes due to blocks of instruction/certification/inspection.
-Please see the images below (of note, to run more simulations, changed the values from minutes to milliseconds).
+I used 20 minute delays at all stations with the exception of Body Army, which in my experience usually takes roughly 40 minutes due to increased blocks of instruction/certification/inspection.
+Please see the images below
+(of note, to run more simulations, changed the values from minutes to milliseconds).

-This simulation accurately predicted a bottleneck in the beginning of the queue (which I have seen in every RFI I have attended), and also predicted approximately 60 hours to equip an entire Battalion; anecodtally this seems a bit high to me (usually can pass an entire Battalion through in two days, but it is often broken up by the Company level); however, taking into account stragglers and people who missed the fielding, 60 hours is likely close to an accurate number to equip all personnel.
+In regards to results, this simulation accurately predicted a bottleneck in the beginning of the queue (which I have seen in every RFI I have attended), and also predicted approximately 60 hours to equip an entire Battalion; anecodtally this seems a bit high to me (usually can pass an entire Battalion through in two days, but it is often broken up by the Company level); however, taking into account stragglers and people who missed the fielding for other reasons (sickness, training, etc.), 60 hours is likely close to an accurate number to equip all personnel.
 NOTE: AnyLogic model/files located in Homework 2 repository.

 ~~~
 ## AnyLogic RFI Flowchart
 ![](https://github.com/x81705/IDS6938-SimulationTechniques/blob/master/Homework2/images/extra1.PNG?raw=true)